Updated: Mar 2, 2021

 Overall the hike takes most groups 30 minutes to an hour, depending on your pace and how much time you spend reading the signs and enjoying the trail.
 It's a great side trip if you are spending some time at Bear Lake.
 It's also a great way to burn some extra calories if you have been enjoying some of the great raspberry milkshakes Bear Lake is known for.

 Do you have a favorite hike in the Bear Lake area?
 Or a recommendation of a great place to get a shake in Garden City?
 Please share it in the comments below.
-If you'd like more information on fun outdoor adventures in Utah consider signing up for our e-mail list (simply go to the top of page and click subscribe - it's free!) to get the latest adventure posts.
+If you found this article helpful and are planning other adventures in Utah consider signing up for our e-mail list (simply go to the top of page and click subscribe - it's free!) to get the latest adventure posts.
 You can also sign up to be a member here to share comments at the bottom of our posts and in our forums.
 Most importantly don't forget to get outside and find your adventure!